Blikkt op de Nederland !

 With Quality Seal of Prime Degree

-Provenance: Printroom of the Royal Museums Berlin with both their collection (Lugt 1606) + disposal stamp verso.
+Provenance: Printroom of the Royal Museums Berlin with both their collection (Lugt 1606) & disposal stamps verso.

 Goyen, Jan van (Leiden 1586 – The Hague 1656).
 The Farmstead with the Pond on the Canal.
 In front varied accessory figures in any position up to two riders, also two dogs, and a fisherman in the midst of the water, from whose opposite bank a pointed steeple greets.
 Engraving/etching by Jan de Visscher (Amsterdam about 1636 – after 1692).
 Inscribed: I: van Goyen inventor. / I: de Visscher fecit. / 2.
-12.5 x 20.8 cm.
+4⅞ × 8¼ in (12.5 × 20.8 cm).

 Wessely 60; Le Blanc 55. – Cf. Beck, van Goyen, Zeichnungen 475A with ills. – Plate 2 of the equal-sized 12-sheet “exquisitely fine suite” (Weigel 947, 1838) of canal + village landscapes “Regiunculae amoenissimae eleganter delineatae” worked in reverse after van Goyen (Nagler 62; Wurzbach 60, both Visscher), whose “bearing for Dutch landscape painting of the 17th century, his standing as artist … (are) that known they shall not be subject of this book” (Beck I, 1972, p.
 11).
 And Visscher himself “supplied … highly valuable sheets, either working with just the needle or combined with the chisel” (Nagler 1850).

-The impeccable copy of the M B Dubbel collection (not in Lugt) whose quite fine even warm tone imparts a lyrical evening mood to the fine sheet. – Large circle (lion?) fleur-de-lis-crowned watermark with filled shield, in its upper outside part as the only one to be assessed here corresponding to Heawood 3144 (1686). – As remarkable for oldmaster prints with fine margin of 7 mm round about. – The little black collection round stamp on the back feebly shining through to the lower white platemark. – See the complete description.
+The impeccable duplicate of the Museum Boymans, whose quite fine even warm tone imparts a lyrical evening mood to the fine sheet. – Large circle (lion?) fleur-de-lis-crowned watermark with filled shield, in its upper outside part as the only one to be assessed here corresponding to Heawood 3144 (1686). – As remarkable for oldmaster prints with fine margin of 7 mm round about. – The little black disposal round stamp (Lugt 700a) on the back feebly shining through to the lower white platemark. – See the complete description.

 – – The Capuchin Monastery at the Canal.
 In front two fishing boats laid up on the bank, the crews of several heads of which occupied instructively.
 A third one with lugger rig in the midst of the water.
 From the hilly opposite bank a supposedly further church with truncated steeple greets, and from the distance of the horizon a full-rigged ship.
 Front left, however, two friars under their nicely drawn pointed cowls, one of which with rosary, yelped at by a cur.
 Two brethren sitting under a canopy in the sun, to the right of them a grindstone, headed for by a packed boatsman.
 From the church roof above an additional little pointed steeple a stork is on lookout on an artificially supported nest, though in the wrong direction.
 For the partner flies along from the water, just as in further distance three more large-winged ones.
 Finally a supposed kestrel on a boom off the church tower.
 Engraving/etching by Visscher as before.